Exploration Pathways

 PATHWAY 2: DATA & ANALYSIS

 Students with interests in statistical analysis, algorithms, and determining how data can impact daily life should consider these majors.
-These majors require highly developed critical thinking, problem-solving and communication skills.
+These majors require highly developed critical thinking, problem-solving, and communication skills.
 Students in this major should like working with numbers, dealing with large, complex data sets, examining trends, and spending significant amounts of time working at a computer.

 Holland Type: Conventional

-PATHWAY 3: DESIGN & CREATE
+PATHWAY 3: ART & DESIGN

 Holland Type: Artistic